-When the air quality inside a motor vehicle is compromised by pollutants, including large particles and submicrometer particles, it can have a negative impact on a driver’s ability to safely operate the vehicle.
+When the air quality inside a motor vehicle is compromised by pollutants, including large particles and submicrometer particles, some of which can be toxic, it can have a negative impact on a driver’s ability to safely operate the vehicle.
 In fact, it can cause symptoms that are similar to drunk and drowsy driving.

 Baltimore Car Wreck Lawyers at LeViness, Tolzman & Hamilton Represent All Types of Car Accident Victims